Education: Contemporary era

-The promotion of public education and universal access to education gained momentum in the 20th and 21st centuries, endorsed by intergovernmental organizations such as the UN.
-Key initiatives included the Universal Declaration of Human Rights, the Convention on the Rights of the Child, the Education for All initiative, the Millennium Development Goals, and the Sustainable Development Goals.
-These endeavors led to a consistent increase in all forms of education, particularly impacting primary education.
-In 1970, 28% of all primary-school-age children worldwide were not enrolled in school; by 2015, this figure had decreased to 9%.
+Initiatives to promote public education and universal access to education made significant progress in the 20th and the 21st centuries and were promoted by intergovernmental organizations like the UN.
+Examples include the Universal Declaration of Human Rights, the Convention on the Rights of the Child, the Education for All initiative, the Millennium Development Goals, and the Sustainable Development Goals.
+These efforts resulted in a steady rise of all forms of education but affected primary education in particular.
+In 1970, 28% of all primary-school-age children worldwide did not attend school; by 2015, this number dropped to 9%.

-The establishment of public education was accompanied by the introduction of standardized curricula for public schools as well as standardized tests to assess the progress of students.
-Contemporary examples are the Test of English as a Foreign Language, which is a globally used test to assess language proficiency in non-native English speakers, and the Programme for International Student Assessment, which evaluates education systems across the world based on the performance of 15-year-old students in reading, mathematics, and science.
-Similar shifts impacted teachers, with the establishment of institutions and norms to regulate and oversee teacher training, including certification mandates for teaching in public schools.
+The establishment of public education was accompanied by the introduction of standardized curricula for public schools as well as standardized tests to assess the student's progress.
+Contemporary examples include the Test of English as a Foreign Language, which is a globally used test to assess English language proficiency of non-native English speakers, and the Programme for International Student Assessment, which evaluates education systems worldwide based on how 15-year-old students perform in the fields of reading, mathematics, and science.
+Similar changes also affected teachers by setting in place institutions and norms to guide and oversee teacher training, like certification requirements for teaching at public schools.

-Emerging educational technologies have significantly influenced modern education.
-The widespread availability of computers and the internet has notably expanded access to educational resources and facilitated new forms of learning, such as online education.
-This became particularly pertinent during the COVID-19 pandemic when schools worldwide closed for prolonged periods, prompting many to adopt remote learning methods through video conferencing or pre-recorded video lessons to sustain instruction.
-Additionally, contemporary education is impacted by the increasing globalization and internationalization of educational practices.
+Emerging educational technologies have shaped contemporary education.
+The widespread availability of computers and the internet dramatically increased access to educational resources and made new types of education possible, such as online education.
+This was of particular relevance during the COVID-19 pandemic when schools globally closed for extended periods and many offered remote learning through video conferencing or pre-recorded video lessons to continue instruction.
+Contemporary education is also shaped by the increased globalization and internationalization of education.